Logo

 Database Profile Selection

 The top bar contains a profile selector listing all database profiles registered in the project.
 Switching profiles triggers a full re-resolution of types and names across all entities.
-13 vendor templates are available, or create a custom profile for any other database.
+Built-in vendor templates are available for all major database engines, or create a custom profile for any other database.

 Connections and Relationships